pupilfirst/playbook/1-application.md

 # The Startup Village Application

+## Eligibility

+Any founding team can apply to join Startup Village.
+We don't have specific criteria in terms of the business sectors we accept or the type of products (hardware or software) you build.
+But **we're structured to best help first time founders**.
+If you are the a founder right out of college, or you are thinking of starting up but don't know how to, you are welcome to join.[^1]

+## Applying

 The Startup Village application is entirely online.
 You start by going to the [application page](http://sv.co/apply) and creating an SV.co ID.
 An SV.co ID is an account associated with your email address that is used for all things Startup Village.

 ![Image of SV ID Creation Process](images/placeholder.jpg)